thedylanwalsh/fixedML/tutorial/fixedML tutorial.markdown

 JSON is ideal for client side Javascript consumption.

-#To develop this idea into a framework
+# To develop this idea into a framework
-Some ideas:
+Some ideas of features that build on the ideas present so far:

 - Changes in input fixed width data due to bugs or undocumented changes can throw off the alignment in the parsing.
 This is a shortcoming of fixed width formats.
 Mitigation: Ease the use of XML schema to 'sanity' check the inputs.
 Support easy validation and the generation of the 'implied XML schema' from the parsing code.
 - Support more of the XML infoset e.g. attributes, namespaces etc. Some users may not then require any XSL transformation, when the project they are in can except a new XML format rather than a predefined one.